jedcn/reveal-ck/markdown/index.md

     end
 ```

-Or use a triple fence block.
+Or use a triple fence block:

 <pre>
 ```